1. My Mother’s Phone Number (母亲的电话号码)

 In ancient China, of course, and even in other cultural traditions around the world, little emphasis was usually placed on the education of women.
 In the past, we attributed neglect of women's education, as well as disrespect for women, to Confucian cultural traditions.
 In fact, it wasn't only the Confucians – the devaluation of women's status was a world-wide phenomenon.

-In Chinese tradition, at the age of one year children would be led to "grab around"; that is, a variety of articles (writing brush, abacus, etc.) would be placed before the infants to see which one they picked up, which would supposedly indicate their inclinations and future careers.
 Jia Baoyu, the principal character in the famous novel "Dream of Red Mansions", didn't reach for a pen or a book – he unexpectedly grabbed a container of rouge.
 This became a major event both inside and outside his family.
 Why?
 Because ancient Chinese people considered book learning so important that it looked like a religion.
 Jia Baoyu seemed destined to be a man in a heap of powdery resin.

-Of course, Jia Baoyu is a just character in a novel.
-In the real world, however, contemporary author Mr. Qian Zhongshu got his name from grabbing around.
+Qian Zhongshu got his name from grabbing around.
 He reached for a book and his father (some say uncle) was so happy he gave him the name "Zhongshu", which means "fond of books".

 So I say that, in the Chinese tradition, learning from books has been passed down as a religion for thousands of years.
 In the history of Chinese culture, it plays an enormous and substantial part.